 - Enter the user’s Last Name

-- Enter the user’s Email – this is how iPoint will communicate to your user AND also shows up when the user sends documents to your customers.
+- Enter the user’s Email – this is how iPoint will communicate to your user and shows up when the user sends documents to your customers.

-- Now, assign a User Key – If you have available user keys, click the Available Keys button to open the list of available keys.
+- Now, assign a User Key – If you have unused user keys, click the Available Keys button to open the list of keys.
 Then, click the Assign button next to any available key.

 - If no User Keys are available, the Available Keys button is replaced with Purchase New User Keys.
-This will give you a new key instantly.
+Click this button to generate a new user key.
 The charge for the new user key will appear on your next monthly bill.

 - Finally, assign a Permission Set to grant the user access to specific locations in the software.
 Note: Instructions for creating or modifying permissions were covered in the video in the Setup phase of the Wizard.

 The Goals tab helps you know if your staff is using iPoint as you expect.
 Go through each of the goals and estimate how many of each item your team will complete each week.
 This is a company-wide goal, so make sure you consider all your team when setting these goals.